carpentries/training-template/index.md

 <p>After attending Carpentries Lesson Developer Training, participants will be able to:</p>

-* collaboratively develop and publish lessons using The Carpentries lesson infrastructure (aka [The Carpentries Workbench](https://carpentries.github.io/workbench/)): lesson template, GitHub, GitHub Pages, etc.
+* collaboratively develop and publish lessons using The Carpentries lesson infrastructure (aka [The Carpentries Workbench](https://carpentries.github.io/workbench/))
 * identify and characterise the target audience for a lesson.
 * define SMART learning objectives.
 * explain the pedagogical value of authentic tasks.